cosmos/interchain-security/docs/docs/features/democracy-modules.md

 This section is relevant for chains transitioning from a standalone chain and new consumer chains that require some functionality from the `x/staking` module.

-The democracy modules comprise `x/staking`, `x/distribution` and `x/governance` with overrides and extensions required for normal operation when participating in interchain security.
+The democracy modules comprise `x/staking`, `x/distribution` and `x/governance` with overrides and extensions required for normal operation when participating in ICS.

 The modules are plug-and-play and only require small wiring changes to be enabled.